Do cats have any feelings for their owners?

 1. Purring and talking

 Although our furry friends can’t actually talk to us (well, Tiggy might disagree!), they can use vocalisation to communicate their feelings.
-Purring is one of the most recognised cat behaviours and means that they really love their bonding time with you.
+A cat purrs as a sign of affection, showing that they feel happy and relaxed around you.

 2. Exposing their tummy

-If your cat walks into the room and flops down in front of you, showing you its belly, this isn’t a sign of rudeness – it’s a sign of vulnerability.
+If your cat walks into the room and flops down in front of you, showing you its cat's belly, this isn’t a sign of rudeness – it’s a sign of vulnerability.

 According to Catster, some new owners take this open body language as a sign that the cat wants its belly rubbed, but actually the opposite might be true.
+Exposing the cat's belly is not necessarily an invitation for a belly rub; many cats may react defensively if you attempt one.

-A cat’s stomach is a very delicate place and by showing it to you in reinforces the trust in the relationship.
-This behaviour indicates the cat's sense of security with its owner.
+A cat’s stomach is a very delicate place and by showing it to you reinforces the trust in the relationship.
+This behaviour indicates the cat’s sense of security with its owner.
 Don’t break it by diving in for a stroke!

 3. Winking and blinking